mikejturner/RunAgainPlease/README.md

 RunAgainPlease
 ==============

-**RunAgainPlease** is a commandline tool which automates the process of running a series of calculations whilst varying a set of parameters of your choice.
+**RunAgainPlease** is a command-line tool which automates the process of running a series of calculations whilst varying a set of parameters of your choice.

 ##Installation